 Different fabric types

-Choosing the type fabric is a good place to start as each has its own benefits and best uses.
+Choosing the fabric type is a good place to start as each has its own benefits and best uses.

 - Cotton - versatile, suits traditional or modern styles, must be lined for good drapage